maustrauk/web-sprint-challenge-advanced-react/README.md

 3. Demonstrate an understanding of class component lifecycle methods.

-    * Mounting

-    These methods are called in the following order when an instance of a component is being created and inserted into the DOM:
+    * Mounting: These methods are called in the following order when an instance of a component is being created and inserted into the DOM:
       * constructor()
       * static getDerivedStateFromProps()
       * render()
       * componentDidMount()

-    * Updating

-    An update can be caused by changes to props or state.
+    * Updating: An update can be caused by changes to props or state.
 These methods are called in the following order when a component is being re-rendered:
       * static getDerivedStateFromProps()
       * shouldComponentUpdate()
       * render()
       * getSnapshotBeforeUpdate()
       * componentDidUpdate()

-    * Unmounting

-    This method is called when a component is being removed from the DOM:
+    * Unmounting: This method is called when a component is being removed from the DOM:
       * componentWillUnmount()

-    * Error Handling

-    These methods are called when there is an error during rendering, in a lifecycle method, or in the constructor of any child component.
+    * Error Handling: These methods are called when there is an error during rendering, in a lifecycle method, or in the constructor of any child component.
       * static getDerivedStateFromError()
       * componentDidCatch()